Skip to main content

 Frequently Asked Questions

-ISRAEL DISCOUNT BANK OF NY has a Bank Health Score of A (84/100).
+Israel Discount Bank of Ny has a Bank Health Score of A (84/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 14.48%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-ISRAEL DISCOUNT BANK OF NY holds $12.3B in total assets and $10.1B in total deposits.
-It is located in NEW YORK, NEW YORK (FDIC Certificate #19977).
+Israel Discount Bank of Ny holds $12.3B in total assets and $10.1B in total deposits.
+It is headquartered in New York, New York (FDIC Certificate #19977).

-ISRAEL DISCOUNT BANK OF NY has a Tier 1 capital ratio of 14.48%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.65%, and the return on assets is 0.83%.
+Israel Discount Bank of Ny has a Tier 1 capital ratio of 14.48%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.65%, and the return on assets is 0.83%.

 Yes.
-ISRAEL DISCOUNT BANK OF NY is FDIC-insured (Certificate #19977).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Israel Discount Bank of Ny is FDIC-insured (Certificate #19977).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: